asagi4/ComfyUI-CADS/README.md

 `start_step` and `total_steps` are optional values that affect how the noise scaling schedule is calculated.
 If `start_step` is greater or equal to `total_steps`, the algorithm uses the sampler's timestep value instead which is not necessarily linear as it's affected by the sampler scheduler.

-`apply_to` allows you to apply the noise selectively, defaulting to `uncond`. `key` selects where to add the noise.
+`apply_to` allows you to apply the noise selectively, defaulting to `both`. `key` selects where to add the noise.

 `noise_type` determines the probability distribution of the generated noise.

+`seed` can be used to set the seed for the generated noise.
+If it's -1, the global seed will be used.

 # Bugs

 Noise was previously applied to cross attention.
 It's now applied by default to the regular conditioning `y`, which seems to make more sense.
 Use the `key` parameter to restore the old behaviour.

-The implementation might not be correct at all; I'm not 100% clear on the math as to where the noise is actually supposed to be added. and I couldn't make it produce quite the same results as the A1111 node.
+The implementation might not be correct at all; I'm not 100% clear on the math as to where the noise is actually supposed to be added and I couldn't make it produce quite the same results as the A1111 node.
 The algorithm still seems to help with variety though.